Skip to content

 {

-...or in minSize and maxSize properties that will be applied based on a minDataValue and maxDataValue.
+...or with the minSize and maxSize properties that would be applied based on a minDataValue and maxDataValue.

 Use dark colors for code blocksCopy